 - Freddy Fazbear's Pizzeria Simulator serves as a Grand Finale of the Five Nights at Freddy's franchise.
 In its true ending, earned by salvaging all four of the scrapped animatronics, you listen to a message from the Cassette Guy who hired you directed to both yourself and the animatronics.
 As he speaks of finally ending the nightmare once and for all, images are shown of Scrap Baby, Molten Freddy, and Springtrap burning, with particular malice directed from the Cassette Guy to Springtrap.
 The obvious intent is to destroy everything beyond hope of recovery and finally put all the lost souls involved to rest.

 - The Insanity Ending also provides an explanation as to why Fire Purifies: the souls are bound to the animatronics (or, in one case, an empty skinsuit) by a substance called remnant.
 This substance breaks down at high temperatures, meaning fire is truly the only way to purify.

 - In Serena, the titular character burns down the cabin she murdered her husband in.
 This is a wise choice — the flames destroy not only evidence, but his ghost.

 - A sidequest in Silent Hill: Downpour involves setting fire to the picture of a man who murdered his family, allowing their spirits to rest.

-- Long before there was any scientific germ theory to explain disease humans had learned that fire made rotting corpses and things that had been in contact with sick people and animals harmless.
-If cleaning infectous things with water didn't work, fire would do the job as a last resort, which makes fire the ultimate form of purification in cultures all over the world.
+- Long before there was any scientific germ theory to explain disease, humans had learned that fire made rotting corpses and things that had been in contact with sick people and animals harmless.
+If cleaning infectious things with water didn't work, fire would do the job as a last resort, which makes fire the ultimate form of purification in cultures all over the world.